pagkly/Zed/Investopedia3/Up-Front Mortgage Insurance (UFMI).md

 If you can afford to pay the amount of up-front mortgage insurance (UFMI) at the outset, it's a good idea to do so.
 If you decide to roll it into your loan, it will be a lot more expensive in the long run.

-In addition to the UFMI, borrowers have to pay ongoing [mortgage insurance premiums (MIP)](https://www.investopedia.com/mortgage/insurance/qualified-insurance-premium/), which range from 0.45% to 1.05% of the total mortgage.2 You'll have to pay this mortgage insurance until your [loan-to-value ratio](https://www.investopedia.com/terms/l/loantovalue.asp) is high enough—that is, until you have paid off a certain amount of your mortgage.
+In addition to the UFMI, borrowers have to pay ongoing [[mortgage insurance premiums (MIP)]](https://www.investopedia.com/mortgage/insurance/qualified-insurance-premium/), which range from 0.45% to 1.05% of the total mortgage.2 You'll have to pay this mortgage insurance until your [[loan-to-value ratio]](https://www.investopedia.com/terms/l/loantovalue.asp) is high enough—that is, until you have paid off a certain amount of your mortgage.
 When your equity is high enough (in the case of an FHA loan, the percentage is 22%3 ), there is less risk for the lender should you walk away from the loan.
 At this time, the insurance is no longer required.
 Those with loans greater than 15 years are required to make monthly mortgage insurance payments for five years.
 If your mortgage is shorter than 15 years, then the only requirement is the 78% loan-to-value ratio.

 Up-front mortgage insurance premium payments are submitted directly to the U.S. Department of Housing and Urban Development (HUD) and collected by the U.S. Department of the Treasury's automated collection service.
 They go into an escrow account.4